Cystic hygromas are fluid-filled sacs that occur most commonly on the head or neck of a baby. They are a result of blockages in the lymphatic system.

 Sometimes, cystic hygromas detected early in pregnancy go away before birth.
 A fetal cystic hygroma can be a risk factor for miscarriage.

-Cystic hygromas usually affect children, but there have been rare
+Cystic hygromas usually affect children, but there have been rare cases of them appearing in adulthood.

 A 2016 case study reported on a 32-year-old man with a cystic hygroma on his neck.
 The hygroma appeared 8 months before diagnosis.